officialbryx/HireFlow-final/README.md

 'vite' is not recognized as an internal or external command, operable program or batch file.

-Follow these steps: npm install vite -> npm i/install cd frontend npm run dev
+Follow these steps:
+npm install vite -> npm i/install
+To Start the frontend:
+cd frontend
+npm run dev